world-class/REPL/faq/README.md

 ### Do you recommend taking four modules at a time if they are available

 - Unfortunately, it is not for us to recommend, as it very much depends on your current circumstances.
 It is important to think about how much time you can give to your studies, as you should allow 6-10 study hours per week for a module.

+### Does each module in Level 4 courses actually take 7 hours per week per module, I have some programming experience

+- No. It really depends on what you already know and the course you take.
+Introduction to Programming will probably be a breeze for you, maybe web development too.
+You could spend half as much and still be good to go (3.5 hours / week / module).
+However, it really depends how well you want to understand the topics, you could also spend twice as much if you want to go in depth, although the academic level is not very high if you stick to the basic requirements.

+- It's a good idea to allow more time for theoretical modules especially if you don't have experience with the content compared to the practical ones which are more about programming assignments.
+It's hard to tell.
+Many students work full-time and are fine with 3 modules per semester.
+Some have more experience and work full-time while doing 4 modules, but that can be too much for many who are less experienced.

 ### Can a BSc CS student take more than 22 modules (excluding the final project)